Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/overview.md

 a user based on the assignment of permissions to the roles.
 Roles have a many-to-many relationship with both users, meaning that more than one user may be assigned to any given role, and a user may be assigned to more than one role.
-Likewise, roles also have a many to many relationship with endpoints and entities permissions; a role may be associated with more than one endpoint or entity permission.
+Likewise, roles also have a many to many relationships with endpoints and entities permissions; a role may be associated with more than one endpoint or entity permission.
 Roles are defined by a human-readable name, such as "read-only".